Upcycle small pieces of leather for these earrings. Here is a quick leather earrings project for you to complete in just an hour.

 Last weekend was rainy and cool – a perfect excuse to stay inside and read, watch movies, and craft.
 After a busy summer, I was just looking for an excuse to hibernate and recover.
 First up were these earrings.
 I actually created the tan version when I was on a blogging hiatus.
 I made them and didn’t take a single photo.
 I was refreshing and necessary, but I still wanted to share them with everyone so I recreated them in black to share!

 I found all this leather at a place here in Portland called SCRAP PDX.
 SCRAP is a donation based creative reuse store.
 You can donate your old scraps and find all kinds of gems for your latest project.
-They had a huge bin of leather scraps that were perfect for small jewelry projects.
+They had a huge bin of leather scraps that were perfect for small jewelry projects, if you want to work with leather, you can also use a leather softnener to be able to work this material.
 I came out with a variety of sizes and colors to play with.

 - Leather scraps